5 Fun Things To Do Near Penrith

 Visitors can enjoy the house and the architecture, five acres of wonderful gardens, historic parkland and refuel with food served in the Medieval Hall Tearoom.

 It is one of the most impressive stately homes in the North West of England.
 With a Georgian façade of pink stone, which glows in the sunlight.
 There is a ‘Bird Man of Dalemain’, who feeds songbirds from his hands, a topiary dragon, and the gardens are home to a famous Himalayan Blue Poppy.

 If you love scones, then you’ll enjoy trying theirs, which are made from a secret recipe.
 And served with their award-winning marmalade!

 During the summer months, there are few things more enjoyable than cooling off with a swim while still enjoying the great outdoors.
 The last thing you want is to head to an indoor leisure centre, only able to see the sun through windows, so why not head to Askham Outdoor Swimming Pool?

 There are two heated pools, one for the little ones and a 20-metre pool for everybody else.
-There are lifeguards, toilets, shower facilities, and plenty of green space to enjoy a picnic or lie in the sun after a swim.
+The pools feature lifeguards, toilets, shower facilities, and plenty of green space to enjoy a picnic or lie in the sun after a swim.

 You can visit a kiosk serving ice cream, snacks and drinks, and they even offer private hire for parties and events.